Are you looking for the best mouse repellents available? Then you've come to the right place.!

 They all have their good points and bad points, and a case could be made for any of them.

-Overall, our pick goes to Ultrasonic Plug-in Pest Control.
+Overall, our pick goes to the Max Moxie Pest Repeller.

 The plug-n-play ease of use is a big factor.
 We like simplicity and we'll bet you do too.